Lincoln School Financial Assistance Mission

 Q. What happens if my parents are divorced or separated?

 A. Lincoln School believes that both parents have the primary responsibility to support the educational expenses of their children to the extent that they are able.
 Expected parent contributions are based on parents' ability and not willingness to pay.
 The Financial Assistance Committee considers the assets of both parents in determining Financial Aid eligibility.
 If either or both parents have remarried, the Committee may also consider the income and assets of the stepparent(s).
 Therefore, it is necessary that both parents and their current spouses, complete the PFS.
 It is the responsibility of the custodial parent to ask the non-custodial parent to complete the PFS and furnish a copy of his/her tax return to SSS.
 An application will be considered incomplete until all the required information is submitted.

 Q. My spouse is not employed.
 How will that affect our financial assistance award?

 A. Our Financial Aid program is based on the belief that the the family bears the primary responsibility for financing their children's education, and therefore, it is our policy to expect both parents to contribute financially.
 If one parent is not working, then an adjustment will be made to increase the family's income equivalent to one year's tuition for the current grade applying.
 Special circumstances such as caring for a disabled or elderly parent, or a disabled or preschool child may exempt a family from this policy.
 Each application and circumstance is evaluated individually.

 Q. Are there payment plans available?

-A. Lincoln School offers three different options for the annual tuition: a one-time payment, a two-time payment, or a ten-time payment plan through FACTS.
-Lincoln does not accept cash or credit card payments for tuition and fees directly; however, credit card payments can be arranged through FACTS.
-For further information please email Michelle White at email@example.com.
+A. Lincoln School offers three different options to pay annual tuition: a one-time payment, a two-time payment, or a ten-month installment plan through FACTS.
+Although Lincoln does not accept cash or credit card payments for tuition and fees directly, credit card payments can be arranged through FACTS.
+Billing questions should be directed to Alma Halsband at email@example.com.